DesislavaNaydenova/pp5_cherry_leaves_mildew_detection/README.md

 ## Main Data Analysis and Machine Learning Libraries

 1. **Pandas**: Used for data handling and image metadata management.

-2. **NumPy**: Utilized for efficient handling of image arrays and transformations.
+2. **NumPy**: This numerical computing library facilitates working with multi-dimensional arrays and matrices, which is vital for efficient image processing, statistical computations, and data manipulation.

-3. **Matplotlib & Seaborn**: Used to visualize data distributions, such as healthy vs. mildew-affected leaf counts.
+3. **Matplotlib**: A versatile library for creating static, animated, and interactive visualizations in Python.
+Here, we used it primarily for visualizing image dimensions, generating plots to illustrate mean and variability of images, and for comparison images.

+4. **Seaborn**: Built on top of matplotlib, Seaborn provides an interface for drawing attractive statistical graphics.
+It enhances visualizations and supports the generation of scatter plots, histograms, and other data visualizations to understand the image dimensions and label variability.

-4. **TensorFlow/Keras**: Provides the framework to build and train the CNN model.
+5. **TensorFlow/Keras**: Provides the framework to build and train the CNN model.

+   - **tensorflow.keras.preprocessing.image**: A module within TensorFlow’s Keras API that supports image processing operations, such as loading, resizing, and converting images to arrays.
+This is crucial for preparing our image data as arrays, which are compatible with machine learning algorithms.

-5. **Streamlit**: Supports the creation of an interactive dashboard for real-time predictions.
+6. **Streamlit**: Supports the creation of an interactive dashboard for real-time predictions.

+7. **Joblib**: Used for saving and loading large datasets, models, and other numerical data.
+Here, we saved our computed image shape embeddings as a .pkl file, making it easy to reuse across different parts of the project.

+8. **random**: A library for generating random selections and orders, used here to help create a randomized image montage.
+This module provides flexibility in displaying a variety of images without manual selection.

+9. **itertools**: A Python standard library for efficient looping and combining items.
+We utilized it here to manage the indices in the montage, ensuring that images align correctly in the grid layout.

 ## Credits